straw-hat-team/commanded/guides/explanations/testing.md

 config :my_app, consistency: :strong
 ```

-Then read the setting when defining your event handlers and process managers:
+Then read the setting when defining your event handlers:

 ```elixir
 defmodule ExampleEventHandler do